LineageOS/android_build_soong/README.md

 name of the package, e.g. if the package is in `top/intermediate/package` then the package name is `//top/intermediate/package`.

-E.g. The following will set the default visibility for all the modules defined in the package (irrespective of whether they are in the same `.bp` file as the `package` module) to be visible to all the subpackages by default.
+E.g. The following will set the default visibility for all the modules defined in the package and any subpackages that do not set their own default visibility (irrespective of whether they are in the same `.bp` file as the `package` module) to be visible to all the subpackages by default.

 ```
 package {